Basel: Topography

 Basel has an area, As of 2009, of 23.91 km2.
 Of this area, 0.95 km2 or 4.0% is used for agricultural purposes, while 0.88 km2 or 3.7% is forested.
 Of the rest of the land, 20.67 km2 or 86.4% is settled (buildings or roads), 1.45 km2 or 6.1% is either rivers or lakes.

 Of the built up area, industrial buildings made up 10.2% of the total area while housing and buildings made up 40.7% and transportation infrastructure made up 24.0%.
 Power and water infrastructure as well as other special developed areas made up 2.7% of the area while parks, green belts and sports fields made up 8.9%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 2.5% is used for growing crops and 1.3% is pastures.
 All the water in the municipality is flowing water.

 Climate

-Under the Köppen system, Basel features an oceanic climate (Köppen: Cfb), although with notable continental influences due to its relatively far inland position with cool to cold, overcast winters and warm to hot, humid summers.
+Basel features a temperate oceanic climate (Köppen: Cfb, Trewartha: Dobk), with cool, overcast winters and warm, humid summers.

 The city averages 118.2 days of rain or snow annually and on average receives 842 mm of precipitation.
 The wettest month is May during which time Basel receives an average of 98 mm of rain.
 The month with the most days of precipitation is also May, with an average of 11.7 days.
 The driest month of the year is February with an average of 45 mm of precipitation over 8.4 days.